Cygnar Character Light Warjack

 - The melee weapon is there for looks; if you're using it you're probably wishing you weren't.

 - The gun, and by extension the entire jack, is really only interesting if it's getting the sweet buffs from the Caine bond.
-Otherwise the point cost is a bit on the high side.
+Otherwise it is usually too expensive for what it does.

 Tricks & Tips

 - The "Bounce-off" - if you can't see a certain squishy support model, aim at something you can see and then Trick Shot into your real target.